cbhylgz/Azure-AD-Preparation/README.md

 <h2>Description</h2>
-In this tutorial will show you how to Active Directory works through the use of two VMs (Virtual Machines), with one running a Windows server to be used as the DC (Domain Controller), and the other being the 'client' that joins said domain.
+In this tutorial I will show you how to Active Directory works through the use of two VMs (Virtual Machines), with one running a Windows server to be used as the DC (Domain Controller), and the other being the 'client' that joins said domain.
 <br/>
 <br />